 - 1 tablespoon lemon juice

 - Preheat the oven to 400°F (200°C).

-- Spread the potato mixture in a single layer on a rimmed baking tray.
+- Spread the potato mixture in a single layer on a metal rimmed baking tray.
 Roast for 25 minutes. stir them around, and then roast for another 25 minutes.

 - Warm 1 tablespoon of the oil over medium heat in a skillet on the stovetop.
 Add the onions and peppers and cook for 20-30 minutes until softened, stirring occasionally.
-Divide the peppers and onions evenly between the 4 glass containers.